 Debt Recovery Pricing

-Our Debt Recovery specialist has over 20 years of experience in delivering outstanding service to our clients in all aspects of Debt Recovery matters.
-He has particular expertise in contested claims such as disputed terms and conditions or disputing the quality or type of goods/service supplied.
+Our Debt Recovery specialists are solicitor Jason Washington and Legal Executive Shannan Sutton.
+Jason (over 20 years of experience) and Shannan (qualified in 2022) have a track records of delivering outstanding service to our clients in all aspects of Debt Recovery matters.
+They have particular expertise in contested claims such as disputed terms and conditions or disputing the quality or type of goods/service supplied

 Our Approach To Pricing For Debt Recovery

 The cost of pursuing a debt will always depend on the facts of the individual case.
 It will depend principally on whether the debt is disputed or not.

 Tinsdills does not undertake debt collection work on a fixed cost basis.

 Typically, our charges are calculated by reference to an hourly rate for work undertaken.
 This is with exception of cases of particularly high value or complexity, in which case a value element is also charged.

 The hourly rates will vary according to the experience and qualifications of the staff member carrying out the work, and also the complexity and urgency of the work required.

 Hourly rates start from £90 plus VAT per hour for a junior staff member undertaking simple uncontested debt collection work, to £250 plus VAT per hour for an experienced solicitor undertaking more complex work.
 These hourly rates are subject to the addition of VAT charged at 20%.

 Before we commence work, we will agree what work we are undertaking for you.
 We will also provide you with details of who will be handling the matter, their qualifications, the applicable hourly rate(s), estimate of charges, details of the disbursements and a timescale estimate.